marksherriff/vampiregames/syllabus.md

 * More information on what is allowed will be included with each assignment if necessary
 * It never hurts to ask the staff what is allowed or not allowed!

-The School of Engineering and Applied Science relies upon and cherishes its community of trust.
 We firmly endorse, uphold, and embrace the University’s Honor principle that students will not lie, cheat, or steal, nor shall they tolerate those who do.
 We recognize that even one honor infraction can destroy an exemplary reputation that has taken years to build.
 Acting in a manner consistent with the principles of honor will benefit every member of the community both while enrolled in the Engineering School and in the future.

 Students are expected to be familiar with the university honor code, including the section on academic fraud [http://honor.virginia.edu/academic-fraud](http://honor.virginia.edu/academic-fraud).
 Assessments will describe allowed collaborations, and deviations from these will be considered Honor violations.
 If you have questions on what is allowable, ask!
 Unless otherwise noted, all assessments will be considered pledged that you have neither given nor received help.
 (Among other things, this means that you are not allowed to describe problems on an exam, assignment, or project to a student who has not taken it yet.
 You are not allowed to show exam papers to another student or view another student’s exam papers while working on an exam.)
 Sending, receiving, or otherwise copying or describing the contents of electronic files that are part of course assignments are not allowed collaborations (except for those explicitly allowed in assignment instructions).